kognise/obsidian-aviation/FAR/Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0137 Agricultural aircraft operations.md

 \(ii\) No person may operate a multiengine airplane at a weight greater than the weight that, with the critical engine inoperative, would permit a rate of climb of at least 50 feet per minute at an altitude of at least 1,000 feet above the elevation of the highest ground or obstruction within the area to be worked or at an altitude of 5,000 feet, whichever is higher.
 For the purposes of this subdivision, it is assumed that the propeller of the inoperative engine is in the minimum drag position; that the wing flaps and landing gear are in the most favorable positions; and that the remaining engine or engines are operating at the maximum continuous power available.

-\(iii\) No person may operate any multiengine aircraft over a congested area below the altitudes prescribed in part 91 of this chapter except during the actual dispensing operation, including the approaches, departures, and turnarounds necessary for that operation.
+\(iii\) No person may operate any multiengine aircraft over a congested area below the altitudes prescribed in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md|part 91 of this chapter]] except during the actual dispensing operation, including the approaches, departures, and turnarounds necessary for that operation.

 \[Doc.
 No. 1464, 30 FR 8106, June 24, 1965, as amended by Doc.
 No. 8084, 32 FR 5769, Apr.
 11, 1967; Amdt.
 137-13, 54 FR 39294, Sept.
 25, 1989; Docket FAA-2018-0119, Amdt.
 137-17, 83 FR 9175, Mar.
 5, 2018\]